 About Clay Neff

-Prior positions include general manager of Operations for the Gulf of Mexico business unit; general manager of Asset Development for the San Joaquin Valley business unit; and manager of Chevron’s North American Midstream business.
+Prior positions include general manager of Operations for the Gulf of Mexico business unit, general manager of Asset Development for the San Joaquin Valley business unit and manager of Chevron’s North America Midstream business.

-Neff serves on the boards of the Houston Zoo, the Council of the Americas and the Corporate Council on Africa, among others.
-He is also a member of the University of Houston Energy Advisory Board and the Louisiana State University, College of Engineering Dean’s Advisory Council.
+Neff serves on the boards of the Council of the Americas and the Corporate Council on Africa, U.S. Saudi Arabia Business Council.
+He is also a member of the Louisiana State University College of Engineering Dean’s Advisory Council.